Key Health Coverage Definitions

 SaveOn SP Program

 A specialty pharmacy co-payment assistance program (also referred to as the SaveOn SP Program) is administered by Express Scripts.
-Please note that while participation in the SaveOn SP Program is voluntary, and must be affirmatively elected by a participant — certain specialty prescription drugs will be considered non-essential health benefits under the Plan.
+Please note that while participation in the SaveOn SP Program is voluntary, and must be affirmatively elected by a participant — certain specialty prescription drugs will be considered non-essential health benefits under the plan.
 If you participate in the SaveOn SP Program, the cost of these specialty drugs to you will be $0.
 If you do not elect to participate in the SaveOn SP Program, you will be responsible for the copayments of the specialty drugs, which may be significantly increased.
-Regardless of whether you participate in the SaveOn SP Program, the cost of such specialty prescription drugs will not be supplied toward satisfying your maximum out-of-pocket limit under the Plan’s medical options.
+Regardless of whether you participate in the SaveOn SP Program, the cost of such specialty prescription drugs will not be supplied toward satisfying your maximum out-of-pocket limit under the plan’s medical options.

 Additional information regarding the SaveOn SP Program will be made available to you by Express Scripts.

-Nemours Children’s Outpatient Pharmacies
+Nemours Outpatient Pharmacies

 Associates may also fill prescriptions for themselves and their families at the Nemours Children Hospital, Delaware or at Nemours Children’s Health, Jacksonville.
-A 90-day supply of a maintenance medication can be filled at these Nemours outpatient pharmacies for only two times the applicable co-pay or coinsurance.
+A 90-day supply of maintenance medication can be filled at these Nemours outpatient pharmacies for only two times the applicable co-pay or coinsurance.
 While the 90-day supply will be the most cost-effective option, in most cases, there are some exceptions due to certain retail pharmacy pricing arrangements.

-Spousal Advantage Incentive (SAVI) Plan
+Spousal Advantage Value Incentive (SAVI) Plan

 Please note that the following alternative medical plans are not compatible with SAVI, so you are not eligible if your alternative medical plan is: